Most Expensive Norfolk Neighborhoods

 Combining city textures and college town sensibilities, Norfolk really has a nice blend of characteristics.
 While not a huge city, Norfolk is big enough to offer a healthy dose of diversion, opportunity, and amenity to its residents and to the thousands of college students who descend on it every fall.
 Its size and diversity makes Norfolk more than just a college town, but removing the students from the equation would undeniably change Norfolk’s character and quality of life.

 Norfolk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In terms of college education, Norfolk is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.41% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Norfolk is somewhat higher than in the average US city of 21.84%: 25.41% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Norfolk in 2010 was $24,631, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $98,524 for a family of four.
 However, Norfolk contains both very wealthy and poor people as well.